m8b-dev/ether-binder/docs/transactions.md

 Ether binder right now supports Legacy transactions and London transactions.
 Blob transactions will be added when the spec will be finalized.
-Access list transactions will not be supported for generation in bindings, but support for parsing them from RPC is planned.
-Right now EIP2930 Access List transaction cannot be instantiated (Legacy transaction but Access List one).
-Bear in mind, London transactions support Access List, but again, access list is not filled in from bindings.
+Access list transactions will not be supported for generation in bindings Bear in mind, London transactions support Access List, but access list is not filled in from bindings.

 ## Transaction types